poterlowicz-lab/hcnv-uk/README.md

 ## 2. The CNV tools are different from each other in the outcomes and infrastructure requirements.
-Choosing a specific tool to carry on the analysis can be considered on the accuracy of CNVs detection, analysis time and the required infrastructure.
+Choosing a specific tool to carry on the analysis is based on CNVs detection accuracy, analysis time and required infrastructure.
 Even though Galaxy shows the time for the analysis, creating a graph that compares the available CNVs workflows on Galaxy for the same data with each other can give an additional point of view to the user in terms of accuracy, time spent and infrastructure required.

 This can be done by: